 has got to be one of the best deck improvement ideas there is.

-of the year, I can certainly understand that you may not benefit from an outdoor fireplace.
+of the year, I can certainly understand that you may not benefit from an outdoor fireplace. :)

-But if you're like most of us, there are lot's of occasions when
+But if you're like most of us, there are many occasions when

-the warmth and glow of fireplace built into your deck would add immense pleasure to your backyard experience.
+the warmth and glow from a fireplace, built into your deck, would add immense pleasure to your backyard experience.

 Here's an outdoor fireplace that I am going to describe how to build.

 The building process will be broken down into a few steps.

 - Installing Fireplace